CianMRoche/AstroWiki/Galaxies/AGN.md

 **Corona**:
 The region at the base of a jet or roughly a spherical plasma region {contentious}.
 Know close to the SMBH due to [[Methods#Reverberation mapping|reverberation mapping]] signal of [[Spectra#Fe k-alpha line|Fe]]-K$\alpha$ line (6.4 keV) and its time delays.

-Coronal X-rays are thermal (blackbody) photons the are compton up-scattered to x-ray wavelengths by the corona.
+Coronal X-rays are thermal (blackbody) photons the are Compton up-scattered to x-ray wavelengths by the corona.